 2. If you accidentally closed a ticket, tap the ticket three times and it will be restored.

 3. Tap Show Open Order Tickets to return to the open order ticket window to view your open tickets and any tickets you restored.

 4. Your restored ticket will mark the open time from the time it was originally sent to the KDS, not from the point it was restored.

 Chapter 15.
 Sending Order Tickets to Both a Printer and the KDS

 Some TouchBistro users prefer to still send traditional printed order tickets to the kitchen and use the KDS as a method to monitor kitchen activity and progress.
 If you prefer to use the KDS as an oversight tool, you can set your Menu Categories to print both to an order ticket printer and the KDS.

 1. On the menu category, tap Printer.

 2. Slide Do not print this item to the disabled (non green) position.

-3. Select your kitchen chit printer.
-If you don’t already have a chit printer set up, then set up your printer.
+3. Select your kitchen ticket printer.
+If you don’t already have a kitchen ticket printer set up, then set up your printer.